Time Encoding of Finite-Rate-of-Innovation Signals: Problem Formulation

-where $\hat{\varphi}$ is the Fourier transform of the pulse $\varphi$.
+where $\hat{\varphi}$ is the Fourier transform of $\varphi$.
 The Fourier coefficients have the SWCE form.
-Estimation of the shifts from the Fourier coefficients is achieved with $2K+1$ contiguous samples of $\{\hat{x}_{m}\}_{m\in\zz}$ using Prony's method.

-We consider kernel-based time-encoding (cf. Figure~\ref{fig:schematicKernelBasedSampling}) of the $T$-periodic FRI signal $x$, using a suitable sampling kernel $g$ and a time-encoding machine to give the sampling set $\sT y = \{t_{n}\}_{n\in\zz}$ and the corresponding signal measurements $\{(\sE y)(t_{n})\}_{n\in\zz}$, where $y=(x*g)$.
-The analysis extends to aperiodic FRI signals of the type
+Estimation of the shifts from the Fourier coefficients is achieved with $2K+1$ contiguous samples of $\hat{\boldsymbol{x}}$ using Prony's method.\\ We consider kernel-based time-encoding (cf. Figure~\ref{fig:schematicKernelBasedSampling}) of the $T$-periodic FRI signal $x(t)$, using a suitable sampling kernel $g(t)$ and a TEM to give the sampling set $\sT y$ and the corresponding signal measurements $(\sE y)(\sT y)$, where $y(t)=(x*g)(t)$.
+The reconstruction problem is posed as follows: Given $\sT y$, reconstruct the FRI signal in Eq.~\eqref{eq:signalModel} or equivalently, determine the amplitudes and shifts. \\ The analysis extends to aperiodic FRI signals of the type